AndreaKeane/electric-vehicle-detection/report.md

 ## Methods
 ### Data Preparation
 Initial investigation revealed outliers with exceptionally large power readings.
-Houses with any power readings in the top 5% (> 2 stds) were removed from the dataset.
+To account for this, houses with any power readings in the top 5% (> 2 stds) were removed from the dataset.
 This resulted in the disqualification of 37 houses (2.3%).
 To avoid creating holes in the data, the entire house was removed, instead of a single house-interval data point.

 TODO: Descriptive statistics after removing outliers